Institute-for-ReWriting-World-History/the1854project/README.md

 umpiring the performance.

 All history must start from that metaphysical point.
-The present concept that man was bom somewhere, somehow and that he developed one or more languages anyhow must no longer be regarded as rational.
+The present concept that man was born somewhere, somehow and that he developed one or more languages anyhow must no longer be regarded as rational.